CoderPrans/Dungeon-Crawler/README.md

 # Dungeon Kings

-A roguelike dungeon crawler game bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A roguelike dungeon crawler PWA game bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-The dope icons used in this game is taken from [Game-icons.net](https://game-icons.net/)
+The dope icons used in this game are taken from [Game-icons.net](https://game-icons.net/).